Who We Are:

 Please note that although a full stack position, the expected workload is backend heavy and the candidate should be able to demonstrate proficiency in a high-level object-oriented language such as C# and/or Java.

-The salary for this opportunity will be no less than $87,694 annualized.
-Exact salary determined by experience and education related to the role, organizational compensation structure and internal equity.
+The preliminary range for the role is $87,700 annualized - $120,000 annualized.
+Exact salary determined by experience and education related to the role, organizational compensation structure, budget and internal equity.

 - Ideate, develop, and test smart new software products to support news gathering, content and newsroom management, audience engagement, content distribution, and system automation.